-When you think of Napa Valley, wine and picturesque vineyards are probably what first comes to mind.
+When you think of Napa Valley, wine and picturesque vineyards are probably what first comes to mind in this popular California destination.
 If you’re not into wine, there are plenty of other activities to keep you busy, including exploring the scenic river trails and walking around the historic downtown area.
 Here’s some Napa Valley attractions that are not wine-related and worth adding to your itinerary.

 Oxbow Public Market